Adding Entities

 // Without spawn egg (like SnowMan): setId(MyMob::create, eTYPE_MY_MOB, L"MyMob", 110);

-// With spawn egg (for creative mode): setId(MyMob::create, eTYPE_MY_MOB, L"MyMob", 110, eMinecraftColour_Mob_MyMob_Colour1, eMinecraftColour_Mob_MyMob_Colour2, IDS_MY_MOB);}The setId function registers your entity in five maps at once:
+// With spawn egg (for creative mode): setId(MyMob::create, eTYPE_MY_MOB, L"MyMob", 110, eMinecraftColour_Mob_MyMob_Colour1, eMinecraftColour_Mob_MyMob_Colour2, IDS_MY_MOB);}The setId function registers your entity in six maps at once:

 | Map | Key | Value |